Beta

 Parliamentary (Westminster) elections

-The most recent parliamentary election took place on 12 December 2019.
-The next parliamentary election – also known as a ‘general election’ – must take place at any time within 5 years from the last election.
+The next parliamentary election – also known as a ‘general election’ – will take place on Thursday 4 July 2024.

 Local government elections